cloudwithanne/Deploying-an-AI-Spam-Detection-App/README.md

 Replace `app:app` with your actual module and app name if different.

-This concludes the setup for deploying your Flask application on AWS EC2!
+This concludes the setup for deploying your AI Spam detection application on AWS EC2!